rtlehr/wbt-starter-template/README.md

 ---

+@'
+# 🚀 JavaScript App Starter – Future Development Prompt Template

+This template helps you request new functionality in ChatGPT so it fully understands your project’s architecture, dependencies, and build system.

+---

+## 🧠 Project Context

+You are building from a **TypeScript + Sass + Grunt** environment that includes:

+- TypeScript (OOP structure with models, services, and UI controllers)
+- Sass modular styles (`_variables.scss`, `_mixins.scss`, `_components.scss`, `_breakpoints.scss`)
+- Bootstrap + jQuery + jQuery UI
+- Esbuild for TypeScript bundling
+- Responsive media mixins for desktop, tablet, and phone
+- Dev & prod environments with:
+  - `npm run dev` → Live server (http://127.0.0.1:8081/src/index.html)
+  - `npm run prod` → Build to `/dist`
+  - `npm run preview` → Build + serve production at http://127.0.0.1:8082/

+---

+## 🧩 Prompt Template

+Copy and paste this into ChatGPT whenever you want to add or modify functionality.

+**Project Context:**
+I’m building from my *JavaScript App Starter* environment — a Grunt-based web app using:
+- TypeScript (OOP style)
+- SASS with modular structure
+- Bootstrap + jQuery + jQuery UI
+- Esbuild bundling
+- Responsive media mixins for desktop/tablet/phone

+**Goal:**
+Describe the new functionality or component you want to add (e.g., a “Task Manager,” “Gallery Grid,” “Modal Form,” etc.)

+**Requirements / Preferences:**
+- Where should the logic live? (`src/ts/ui`, `src/ts/services`, etc.)
+- What kind of UI interaction? (buttons, modals, animations, forms)
+- Any new SCSS partials or updates?
+- Any data sources?
+(JSON file, API, localStorage)
+- Should it run in **dev** only or also in **prod**?

+**Deliverables I’d like:**
+1. TypeScript code with comments
+2. SCSS additions or modifications
+3. HTML changes (if needed)
+4. Any Grunt or NPM updates
+5. Testing instructions

+**Example:**
+“Create a new `TaskManager` class under `src/ts/services/` and a `TaskUI` controller under `src/ts/ui/` to manage tasks (add/edit/delete).
+Style the list using responsive Sass cards.”

 ## 🪪 License

 This project is licensed under the **MIT License** — feel free to use, modify, and distribute.